Twist-minimal trace formulas and the Selberg eigenvalue conjecture: Introduction

 Our main innovation in this paper is to introduce a further sieve down to \emph{twist-minimal} forms, i.e.\ those newforms whose conductor cannot be reduced by twisting.
 Although there are many technical complications to overcome in the intermediate stages, in the end we find that the twist-minimal trace formula is again significantly cleaner and helps to improve the numerics.

 A natural question to explore in further investigations is whether one can skip the intermediate stages and derive the twist-minimal trace formula directly.
-In particular, some of the most intricate parts of the present paper have to do with explicitly describing the Eisenstein series in full generality, but it often turns out that the corresponding terms of the trace formula are annihilated by the twist-minimial sieve.
-A direct proof might shed light on why this is so and avoid messy calculations.
+A direct proof might shed light on why several complicated terms of the trace formula are annihilated by the twist-minimal sieve, and avoid messy calculations.

 \item Theorem~\ref{thm:SEC} for $\Gamma(N)$ improves a 30-year-old result of Huxley \cite{Hux85}, who proved the Selberg eigenvalue conjecture for groups of level $N\le18$.
-Treating nonsquarefree conductors is essential for this application, since a form of level $N$ can have conductor as large as $N^2$.
+Treating nonsquarefree conductors is essential for this application, since a form of level $N$ can have conductor\footnote{The level of a form $f$ is the smallest $N$ such that $f$ is modular for $\Gamma(N)$.
+Its conductor is the conductor of the associated automorphic representation, or equivalently the smallest $N$ such that $f$ is modular for some conjugate of $\Gamma_1(N)$.} as large as $N^2$.
 Moreover, the reduction to twist-minimal spaces yields a substantial improvement in our numerical results by essentially halving the spectrum in the critical case of forms of prime level $N$ and conductor $N^2$ (see \eqref{eq:Mchi} below).
 This partially explains why our result for $\Gamma(N)$ is within a factor of $4$ of that for $\Gamma_1(N)$, despite the conductors being much larger.

 \item By the Langlands--Tunnell theorem, the Artin conjecture is true for tetrahedral and octahedral representations, so the conclusion of Theorem~\ref{thm:Artin} holds unconditionally for those types.
 In the icosahedral case, by \cite{Boo03} it is enough to assume the Artin conjecture for all representations in a given Galois conjugacy class; i.e., if there is a twist-minimal, even icosahedral representation of conductor $\le2862$ that does not appear in Table~\ref{tab:Artin}, then Artin's conjecture is false for at least one of its Galois conjugates.